Solvers for mixed finite element problems using Poincar\'e operators based on spanning trees: Permitting decompositions of Hilbert complexes

+\end{itemize} The permitting property of this decomposition can again be shown by comparing the dimensions of the subspaces and proving injectivity of $\pio \db^k$. \end{xmpl}

-\begin{example}[Hodge decomposition] We may alternatively define $\Po \Lambda^k = d P \Lambda^{k - 1}$ and $\Pb \Lambda^k$ as its $L^2$-orthogonal complement, i.e.~$\Pb \Lambda^k \perp \Po \Lambda^k$.
-This is known as the Hodge decomposition \cite[Sec.~4.2.2]{arnold2018finite}.
-The subspaces are then endowed with the $L^2$-projection operators $\pio$ and $\pib$.
-While a $p$-permitting decomposition, the construction of a basis for $\Pb \Lambda^k$ and $\Po \Lambda^k$ is not as straightforward as in \Cref{ex: spanning trees}.
+\begin{xmpl}[Hodge decomposition] We may alternatively define $\Po^k \coloneqq d^{k - 1} \PL^{k - 1}$, $\Pz^k \coloneqq \Ph^k$, and $\Pb^k$ as the $L^2$-orthogonal complement, i.e.~$\Pb^k \perp (\Po^k \oplus \Pz^k)$.
+This is the Hodge decomposition \cite[Sec.~4.2.2]{arnold2018finite}.
+The subspaces are then endowed with the $L^2$-projection operators $\pio$, $\pib$, and $\piz$.
+While a permitting decomposition, the construction of a basis for $\Pb^k$ and $\Po^k$ is not as straightforward as in \Cref{ex: spanning tree decomposition}.
 Moreover, the projection operators involve solving linear systems, which is more computationally demanding than applying restrictions.
-We therefore continue with \Cref{ex: spanning trees} instead. \end{example}
+On a related note, the subspaces in \Cref{ex: spanning tree decomposition} are not orthogonal in the $W^k$-inner product, but the vector representations of their degrees of freedom are orthogonal in $\ell^2$. \end{xmpl}

-\begin{example}[Virtual element methods] The construction from \Cref{ex: spanning trees} can be generalized to the case of mixed virtual element methods on polytopal grids \cite{beirao2013basic}.
-The lowest-order spaces $V \Lambda^k$ have one degree of freedom for each $k$-dimensional polytope of the mesh and form an exact sequence $(V \Lambda^\bullet, d)$, as was shown in \cite{da2022virtual,boon2024nodal}.
-The arguments from \Cref{def: permitting} transfer directly to this case with only one minor adjustment.
+\begin{xmpl}[Virtual element methods] The construction from \Cref{ex: spanning tree decomposition} can be generalized to the case of mixed virtual element methods on polytopal grids \cite{beirao2013basic}.
+The lowest-order spaces $V_0 \Lambda^k$ have one degree of freedom for each $k$-dimensional polytope of the mesh and form an exact sequence $(V_0 \Lambda^\bullet, d^\bullet)$, as was shown in \cite{da2022virtual,boon2025nodal}.
+The arguments from \Cref{lem: permitting} transfer directly to this case with only one minor adjustment.
 The dual graph $\mathcal{G}_{n - 1}^*$ becomes a multi-graph because it is possible for a pair of elements to share multiple facets.
-Nevertheless, spanning trees can be constructed also for multi-graphs and the decomposition follows in the same manner. \end{example}
+Nevertheless, spanning trees can be constructed also for multi-graphs and the decomposition follows in the same manner. \end{xmpl}

-\subsection{The Poincaré operator}
+\section{The Poincaré operator}

-By the defining property of a $p$-permitting decomposition, we are able to invert the operator $\pio \db$ for each $k$.
-This allows us to construct the following operator.
+By the defining properties of a permitting decomposition, we are able to invert the operator $\pio \db^k$ for each $k$.
+This allows us to construct the following operators.